GaspardCulis/elevenlabs-unleashed/README.md

 If you find issues don't hesitate to submit a PR if you find a fix.

+USING THIS CODE MIGHT BAN YOUR IP FROM USING ELEVENLABS API, refer to [this](https://help.elevenlabs.io/hc/en-us/articles/14129701265681-Why-am-I-receiving-information-about-unusual-activity-)

 ## Credits

 Thanks to the ElevenLabs team for making the best multi-lingual TTS models in the world.
 But because the API pricing is such expensive, this library had to be done.